About

 Editorial Board

-Jennifer Weaver (Dallas Baptist University) is an Assistant Professor of Music.
-She earned her Ph.D. and a Master's degree in Music Theory at the University of North Texas and a Bachelor's degree in Music Education from Cedarville University.
-Jennifer has worked within the leadership of several arts organizations, including Shakespeare Dallas and the Murchison Center for the Performing Arts.
+Jennifer Weaver (2021–2026; Seasons 1–5) is Chair of the Music Department and Professor of Music at Dallas Baptist University.
+She earned her Ph.D. in Music Theory at the University of North Texas.
+She received a Bachelor's degree in Music Education from Cedarville University and a Master's degree in Music Theory from the University of North Texas.
+A recipient of the Priddy Fellowship in Arts Leadership (2006–2007), Jennifer has worked within the leadership of several arts organizations, including Shakespeare Dallas and the Murchison Center for the Performing Arts.
+At Dallas Baptist University, she has been a recipient of both the Outstanding Adjunct Professor and Outstanding Full-time Faculty member in the Department of Music.
 Her major research areas include twentieth-century music, history of music theory, opera, and music theory pedagogy.
-Jennifer sings in the Dallas Symphony Chorus and is a member of Wilshire Baptist Church in Dallas.
+Alongside Dr. Benjamin Graf and Dr. Paul Thomas, Jennifer is the co-host of the successful Music Theory Pedagogy podcast Note Doctors.
+Jennifer sings alto in the Dallas Symphony Chorus and is married to Jonathan Bakdash.

 Composition Committee

-Thomas Yee (University of Texas, San Antonio): Some composers found their love of music hearing Brahms or Beethoven — Thomas (b.
+Chair: Thomas Yee (2021–2025; Seasons 1–4): Some composers found their love of music hearing Brahms or Beethoven — Thomas (b.
 1992) discovered his from the beeps and boops of the Super Nintendo.
 Thomas composes transformative Holocaust Remembrance opera (Eva and the Angel of Death) and concert pieces remixing live performance with the chiptune aesthetics of retro video game soundworlds.
 Thomas' research analyzes the representation of gender, race, and religion in video game music and the compositional innovations of Japanese 8-bit era video game composers.
 Thomas is Assistant Professor of Instruction in Theory & Composition at the University of Texas at San Antonio School of Music.
 Learn more at https://www.thomasbyee.com.

 Favorite Podcasts: Code Switch, Chasing Life, The Stubborn Heroes, Unlocking Us with Brené Brown, Unbelievable?